wikixen/Sazon/README.md

 Whenever a recipe is logged, the ingredients are automatically removed from stored ingredients.

 # HAVE DONE
 Backend REST API is done.
-I need to find a service(Most likely AWS), to deploy it.
+Will implement Android frontend in future.